apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Prosecutors in Bryan Kohberger case request court compel information on potential alibi**
+**After strong GDP surprise, analysts grapple with recession forecasts**

-You can read more about it [here](https://www.cnn.com/2023/07/28/us/idaho-student-murders-kohberger-alibi/index.html).
+You can read more about it [here](https://www.axios.com/2023/07/28/us-gdp-growth-2023-recession-forecast).

 ## Requirements
 - Python 3.8